 What do I need to tell my doctor BEFORE I take Ferrous Sulfate Drops?

 - If you have an allergy to ferrous sulfate or any other part of this medicine (ferrous sulfate drops).

-- If you have any of these health problems: Anemia from a cause other than low iron stores or too much iron in your body.
+- If you have any of these health problems: Too much iron in your body or anemia from a cause other than low iron.

 This is not a list of all drugs or health problems that interact with this medicine (ferrous sulfate drops).